This is the multi-page printable view of this section. Click here to print.

 1. Open a sample in Horta (as done in the previous step); this is the dataset that the neuron tracing will be associated with

-2. In the Horta Control Center at right, near the top, just under the “Open 2d” checkbox, click the button with the “+” on it.
+2. In the Horta Control Center at right, in the “WORKSPACE” section, click the button labeled “New workspace…”.

 3. By default, the dialog box that pops up provides a template for naming the workspace.
 For this tutorial, however, click the “Manual override” button to name the workspace without using the template.
 You can use the default name “new workspace” or enter another name, perhaps “tutorial workspace”.
 For this tutorial, leave “Assign neurons” unchecked.